 Concrete exposure classes are part of a decades-long trend toward performance specifications.
 Traditionally, specifications were prescriptive.
 That is, they specified what the concrete must be.
 So there might be limits on the water-cementitious materials ratio, the cement content, or the type of cement to use.
 Performance specifications spell out what the concrete must do.
 For example, for concrete subject to deicing salts, there might be limits on the charge passed according to ASTM C1202.
 In practice, specifications have long included both performance- and prescriptive requirements.

 The American Concrete Institute adopted concrete exposure classes beginning with the 2008 version of its Building Code Requirements for Structural Concrete, more commonly known as ACI 318.
-For an overview of how to specify durable concrete according to the latest (2014) version of ACI 318, click here.
+If you need to specify durable concrete, Beton can help.

 What are concrete exposure classes?